ReactiveCocoa/ReactiveSwift/Documentation/BasicOperators.md

 ### Concatenating

-The `.concat` strategy is used to serialize work of the inner `Signal`s.
-The outer signal is started observed.
-Each subsequent signal is not observed until the preceeding one has completed.
-Failures are immediately forwarded to the flattened signal.
+The `.concat` strategy is used to serialize events of the inner event streams.
+The outer event stream is started observed.
+Each subsequent event stream is not observed until the preceeding one has completed.
+Failures are immediately forwarded to the flattened event stream.

 ```Swift
 let (lettersSignal, lettersObserver) = Signal<String, NoError>.pipe()